Hixie/isd/servers/src/systems-server/README.md

 the availability of resources (see `fcRegion`) and capacity in piles (see `fcOrePile`).

-A mining feature is _active_ if it is in a region (`fcRegion`) and enabled.
+A mining feature is _active_ if it is in a region (`fcRegion`), not disabled, and there's more to mine.

-Bit 1 of the `<flags>` is never set if bit 0 of the `<flags>` is not set.
-The `<currentrate>` is always zero, and bits 2 and 3 are always set, if bit 1 of the `<flags>` is not set.
-If bit 2 of `<flags>` is set, then the `<currentrate>` will be zero.
-If bit 3 of `<flags>` is set, then `<currentrate>` will be less than `<maxrate>` (but not necessarily zero).

-Bit 1 of the `<flags>` being set does not mean that the `<currentrate>` is non-zero; if either of bits 2 and 3 are set, then it's possible for the `<currentrate>` to be zero even though the mining feature is active.

-Currently, only one of bits 2 and 3 can be set.
+When the miner is labeled as rate-limited by the targets, the actual useful mining rate is determined by the consumers (refineries, `fcRefining`) but the given rate is the maximum rate; excess mining product that could not be refined is returned to the ground (where it may be mined again).

 Once a region runs out of minable materials, the targets are no longer considered to be a limiting factor, even if the ore piles are full.
-When the miner is labeled as rate-limited by the targets, the actual useful mining rate is determined by the consumers (refineries, `fcRefining`) but the given rate is the maximum rate; excess mining product that could not be refined is returned to the ground (where it may be mined again).

-> TODO: all the stuff about bits 2 and 3 above is self-contradictory

 The materials mined will be evident in assets with an `fcOrePile` feature (which will have a non-zero mass flow rate while the materials are being mined).

-This feature supports the following commands (only allowed from the asset owner):

- * `enable`: No fields.
-Enables the miner.
-Returns a boolean indicating if anything changed.

- * `disable`: No fields.
-Disables the miner.
-Returns a boolean indicating if anything changed.

-### `fcOrePile` (0x13)
+#### `fcOrePile` (0x13)

 ```bnf
 <featuredata>       ::= <pilemass> <pilemassflowrate> <capacity> <materials>